konovod/scoro/README.md

 ## Development

  - [x] BUG: update all variables for inner loops
+ - [ ] BUG: case is still not implemented
  - [x] FEATURE: pass arguments to anonymous scoros
  - [ ] OPTIMIZATION: merge loop start with loop control state
  - [ ] OPTIMIZATION: don't mark all ControlExpressions as dirty (separate pass?)